Youhan/hilbert-docs/docs/installation.md

 # Theme

-Extract the zipped package downloaded from ThemeForest to your desktop and find **hilbert.zip** file.
+Extract the zipped package downloaded from market to your desktop and find **hilbert.zip** file.
 You can install the theme using admin panel or FTP.

 ## Installing the theme using WordPress admin panel